mvolkmann/blog/src/smalltalk.md

 The file will be saved in `{distribution-name}-UserFiles/FileOuts/{package-name}.st`.

+TODO: Is the content of these files referred to as a change set?

 To read all the code for a package from a text file:

 - Open a File List.